 - Biology is almost always required to study a Physiotherapy degree

-- Employers - may also want good grades in preferred subjects.
-For example, Science, Maths or Construction may be preferred for a level 4 Construction Apprenticeship
+- Job opportunities - Employers may ask for certain grades in preferred subjects.
+For example, Science, Maths or Construction may be preferred for a Level 4 Construction Apprenticeship

-- UCAS Points & Grades - What are they?
-Good grades in A level or equivalent subjects can earn you more UCAS points needed for entry to many university courses.
+- UCAS Points & Grades needed for university and further learning - Good grades in A Level or equivalent subjects can earn you more UCAS points needed for entry to many university courses.
 Find out more about UCAS Tariff Points on the UCAS website

 If you are still unsure about what to do after GCSEs explore your Options at 16.

-BTECs and other vocational courses tend to be coursework based and more career-focused.
-Subjects like Sport, Engineering or Hospitality.
+- BTECs and other vocational courses - tend to be coursework based and more career-focused, for example subjects like Sport, Engineering or Hospitality.
 Depending on the level you are studying, the qualification may be equivalent to 1, 2 or even 3 A levels.
 BTECs and other vocational qualifications are useful if you have a particular career in mind.

-Facilitating subjects – what are they?
-Why should I take them?
+Facilitating subjects – What are they and why should I choose them?